wagiminator/ATtiny814-USB-RTC/README.md

 - Go to **Tools -> Burn Bootloader** to burn the fuses.
 - Open USB-RTC sketch and click **Upload**.
 - Set the selector switch on the device to UART.

+### If using the makefile (Linux/Mac)
+- Download [AVR 8-bit Toolchain](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers) and extract the sub-folders (avr, bin, include, ...) to /software/tools/avr-gcc.
+To do this, you have to register for free with Microchip on the download site.
+- Open a terminal.
+- Navigate to the folder with the makefile and the Arduino sketch.
+- Run "make install" to compile, burn the fuses and upload the firmware.

 The time and date of the USB-RTC are automatically set to the current time (compilation time) when the firmware is uploaded.